MSU-PRL/PRL-website/README.md

 ## HTML Folder
 The HTML folder contains content used on the PRL website. **Identical copies of these files are also found on the PRL server.
 Ensure that all versions at all locations are up to date.**
 ### File listing:
+* **About page.html:** This is the markup for the <a href="https://prl.natsci.msu.edu/about/">About page</a>.
+* **Graduate Program Overview Page.html:** This is the markup for the <a href="https://prl.natsci.msu.edu/graduate-program/graduate-program-overview/">Graduate Program Overview Page</a>.
+* **PRL-card-markup.html:** This is the markup for all the PRL card styles.
+It is also found on the PRL <a href="https://prl.natsci.msu.edu/about/internal-resources/brand-style-guide/">Brand Style Guide page</a> under the *Cards* section.
 * **homepage-brands-2018.html:** This content is used on the <a href="https://prl.natsci.msu.edu/">PRL homepage</a> in the section right below the hero image and right before the News section.
   * Any changes should be made in this file on a viable code editor, such as <a href="https://code.visualstudio.com/"> Visual Studio Code</a>, and not in Mura.
 The reason is that Mura's HTML editor is messy and difficult to work on.
-  * To update the content in Mura, paste the code from this file in the **Homepage Three Brands Section** component, which can be located in Mura's File Manager.
+  * To update the content in Mura, paste the code from this file in the **Homepage - Brands Section** component, which can be located in Mura's File Manager.
+  * To update the Featured Research content (right side of this section, as seen on a desktop), modify the **Homepage - Brands Section - Featured Research** component **in Mura**.
+There is no external HTML file for this component.
-* **PRL-card-markup.html:** This is the markup for all the PRL card styles.
-It is also found on the PRL <a href="https://prl.natsci.msu.edu/about/internal-resources/brand-style-guide/">Brand Style Guide page</a> under the *Cards* section.
+* **homepage-news-events-2018.html:** This content is used on the <a href="https://prl.natsci.msu.edu/">PRL homepage</a> in the section right below the Brands section.
+  * Any changes should be made in this file on a viable code editor, such as <a href="https://code.visualstudio.com/"> Visual Studio Code</a>, and not in Mura.
+The reason is that Mura's HTML editor is messy and difficult to work on.
+  * To update the content in Mura, paste the code from this file in the **Homepage - News & Events** component, which can be located in Mura's File Manager.

 ## History Timeline Folder
 The History Timeline folder contains a CSS and jQuery timeline plugin called <a href="http://preview.codecanyon.net/item/zoomtimeline-css-timeline-pack/full_screen_preview/16918891?_ga=2.76863253.1076320330.1529523907-713049933.1525180595">ZoomTimeline</a> (<a href="http://digitalzoomstudio.net/">developer's site</a>), which allows for a wide range of visual presentation styles.
 The version on the PRL website is located in the <a href="https://prl.natsci.msu.edu/about/">About</a> page and adopts the 3d slider presentation mode.